 In conclusion, both vinyl and fiberglass window frames offer you viable options for your Omaha home.
 They will stand up to the weather, insulate your home from the elements, and give you clear, refreshing views to enjoy year-round.
 They both boost your home’s curb appeal and add overall value to your home.

 The choice is yours.
 Take time to weigh the facts about fiberglass and vinyl windows along with your budget, timeline, and long-term expectations.
 Fiberglass offers outstanding durability and long-term performance.
 Vinyl gives you a cost-effective option that never needs to be painted.

-At TeVelde and Co., we install Enerlux Fiberglass Windows so you get every advantage on the market, including a lifetime warranty on the frame, replaceable glass, and paintable frames should you want to change the color.
+At TeVelde and Co., we install Enerlux Fiberglass Windows and Pella Windows in all materials so you get every advantage on the market, including a lifetime warranty on the frame, replaceable glass, and paintable frames should you want to change the color.
 Our customers love working with us and we love working with them.
 Read what they say about their experiences with our team.